Does the co ed catwalk at Christopher Raeburn indicate a paradigm shift in the fashion industry?

 Whilst Paris is renowned for being the city of classic chic and Milan is famous for its luxury Italian tailoring and fabrics, London has always been far more experimental in terms of fashion.
 The English capital practically invented fashion trends, from bell bottom jeans and miniskirts to Teddy Boy suits and punk style and beyond, but now, it’s at the forefront of another enormous trend: the co-ed runway.

+We saw this in strength at Christopher Raeburn this season, for example.
 Some are hailing this as a major statement about gender neutral clothing; a blurring of the line between what we’re now considering to be male or female.
 But the truth is that this strategic shift by designers has more to do with the straight-up business of fashion.

 With ‘buy the runway’ strategies already in place, some fashion houses like Burberry are prepared to sell their catwalk creations to those right there in the audience – sit on the FROW today, and you can practically have that Burberry jacket you fell in love with on the runway tomorrow.
 But by offering such speedy access to their designs, fashion houses need to work harder to create collections, and that means new strategies.

 One of those is consolidating labels.
 For example, Burberry is merging its three lines (Brit, London and Prorsum) to create one label.
 But for many designers, one key strategy to production costs and time is to cut shows down from an average of four shows to just two a year.